mudknight/comfyui-mudknight-utils/readme.md

 ## Extensions

 ### Tag Autocomplete
-This was originally just for the Preset Manager, but I now consider it an upgrade from the pythongosssss/ComfyUI-Custom-Scripts autocomplete extension.
+This was originally just for the Preset Manager, but I now consider it an upgrade from the [pythongosssss/ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts) autocomplete extension.
 Features include:

 - Count-based sorting
 - Color coding based on tag category
 - Redirect tag aliases (looking_aside -> looking_to_the_side)
 - Preset Manager tags merged
-- Thumbnails for models, embeddings, and Preset Manager characters.
+- Thumbnails for LoRAs, embeddings, and Preset Manager characters.
+LoRA and embedding thumbnails pull from image previews from [LoRA Manager](https://github.com/willmiao/ComfyUI-Lora-Manager).
+- Custom tag sources
+- Tag blacklist

 ### Preset Manager
 The node pack automatically adds a button to the left of the ComfyUI Manager button, that brings up a web interface for managing prompt presets used in the `Prompt (full-pipe)` node.